1337est/dotfiles/README.md

 ### **`Music`**

+A directory dedicated to music files, including albums, playlists, and personal recordings.

 ```bash
  adrian
 ├── 󱍙 Music
 ```

-A directory dedicated to music files, including albums, playlists, and personal recordings.

 ### **`Downloads`**

+The default location for downloaded files.
+Files are typically moved from here to their respective permanent locations.

 ```bash
  adrian
 ├── 󰉍 Downloads
 ```

-The default location for downloaded files.
-Files are typically moved from here to their respective permanent locations.

 ### **`Documents`**

+This directory is used for storing important documents and is further categorized:

 ```bash
  adrian